github0null/keil-assistant/README_EN.md

 1. Install C/C++ extension
 >
-2. Go to the plug-in Settings and set the absolute path to the keil executable, otherwise features such as compilation will not be available
+2. Go to the Keil-Assistant plug-in Settings and set the absolute path to the keil executable, otherwise features such as compilation will not be available
 ![setting](./res/preview/setting.png)

 ***